saikatkumardey/FaceCrop/README.md

-# Bulk Image Resizer
+# FaceCrop

-Bulk Image Resizer is a Command Line Interface (CLI) tool that allows you to resize multiple images or a single image to a specified square size.
+FaceCrop is a Command Line Interface (CLI) tool that allows you to resize multiple images or a single image to a specified square size.
 The tool uses face detection to center the face in the resized image, ensuring that the primary subject of the photo is the focal point.

 ## Features
 - Bulk resize images in a directory or a single image.